 British trade newspaper asks five questions to CEO Wolfgang Neu

 H2 View is new publication dedicated to the development and acceleration of the hydrogen economy.
-Welcome to the very first issue of H2 View, your new publication dedicated to the development and acceleration of the hydrogen economy.
 In December 2019 the editors asked five questions to our CEO Wolfgang Neu.

 Firstly for any readers who may be unfamiliar with Smart Testsolutions, could you tell us a little about the company and how it fits into the vision of a hydrogen economy?